teenangst/Imp-Maps-Downloader/readme.md

 ## GameDays

-Lists of maps can now be synced from gameday indexes like [Gameday Index](https://pastebin.com/raw/0UZZJkR0), this index is default but custom indexes can be added and shared.
-Simply add the URL to the index into the `gamedayindexendpoint` array inside the config, add a `*` to the end of the URL `"https://pastebin.com/raw/0UZZJkR0*"` if caching needs to be bypassed (achieved by adding a query with the current time).
+Lists of maps can now be synced from gameday indexes like [Gameday Index](https://raw.githubusercontent.com/teenangst/Imp-Maps-Downloader/master/gameday.json), this index is default but custom indexes can be added and shared.
+Simply add the URL to the index into the `gamedayindexendpoint` array inside the config.
 When a new list is available you will be notified and asked if you would like to subscribe or not by pressing `Y` or `N`, these choices can be changed inside the config.
 Older expired lists will not be notified but you can subscribe to them by changing the `"subscribed"` value to `true`.

 ### Creating a new GameDay index